technomancy/leiningen/doc/PROFILES.md

 Composite profiles are used by Leiningen internally for the `:default` profile, which is the profile used if you don't change it using `with-profile`.
-The `:default` profile is defined to be a composite of `[:base :system :user :provided :dev]`, but you can change this in your `project.clj` just like any other profile.
+The `:default` profile is defined to be a composite of `[:base :system :user :provided :project :dev]`, but you can change this in your `project.clj` just like any other profile.

 ## Using Functions